HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/portlets_development/mng_portlets_apps_widgets/managing_iwidgets/csa2r_cfgtsk_regwidgdef.md

     If this parameter is specified, a new iWidget Wrapper portlet will be created with a unique name as specified by this parameter.
 If this parameter is specified, the task always creates a new iWidget Wrapper portlet clone independent of the given IWIdgetDefinition URL that is already being registered at portal.

-    !!!note
-        If the given unique name is already assigned to some other resource, the task fails and no IWidget Wrapper portlet is created.
+    **Note:** If the given unique name is already assigned to some other resource, the task fails and no IWidget Wrapper portlet is created.

 **Assumptions/Prerequisites:** HCL Portal is running.
 If HCL Portal is not running, the task will start it.